groundwater/federation/README.md

 # Usage

-A federation operates like an event-emitter:
+A federation node operates like an event-emitter.

+_Send a message:_

     var launch_code = "12345puppy";
     node.emit('president',launch_code);

-The message recipient registers to obtain the message with:
+_Receive a message:_

     node.on('message',function(message){
         launch_the_missiles(message);